 The wisdom of ancient mystics developed the Seed of Life using seven overlapping circles.
 The seed then multiplies to become the Fruit of Life using concentric circles.
 Both result in impressive images that are rich in symbolism and meaning.
 It describes the origins of life on Earth = consciousness.

-We also found the circle reflected in the multi-layered meaning of the Ouroboros, the tail-eating snake or dragon found in Egypt and parts of Asia.
+We also found the esoteric meaning of the circle reflected in the multi-layered meaning of the Ouroboros, the tail-eating snake or dragon found in Egypt and parts of Asia.
 Just as we find in the circle, the Ouroboros reflects the never-ending cycle of mankind, but with the added value of the serpent which sheds its skin in order to grow and remove parasites.

-And so too, the evolutionary cycle of man seeking spiritual growth and understanding must shed old believes and character flaws that no longer serve us.
-And in doing so, we move towards higher states of consciousness.
+And so too, the evolutionary cycle of mankind seeking spiritual growth and understanding must shed old beliefs and character flaws that no longer serve us.
+And in doing so, we move towards higher states of conscious awareness.